ravinmor/product_scrapper/README.md

 ## About

-Project to extract product data from Pet Love product page
+Project to extract product data from Pet Love and Magazineluiza product page

 ## Setup
 To start the project will be necessary run the following scripts: